joejean/JoeJean-blog/content/articles/Blog/Mashups/homework_2.md

 ### First project idea
 For my first single page app, I don't really know what I want to do yet.
-All I know for sure now is I want to make something cool.
-One not so cool idea I have so far is to use the NY Times API and a text to speech API in order to allow a robot to read the news to the user.
-Not so cool, right?
+At this point, all I know for sure now is I want to make something cool.
+One not-so-cool idea I have so far is to use the NY Times API and a text to speech API in order to allow a robot to read the news to the user.
+Not-so-cool, right?
 I know.
 I promise to come up with somehting cool.
 Please stay tuned.